Digital Marketing 11 min read

 When done right, it could help boost your credibility and promote customer trust.
-Web design and digital marketing are one in their objective to boost brand awareness.
-Let’s look at the example set by high-end skincare brand Aesop:
+Web design and digital marketing are one of their objectives to boost brand awareness.
+Let’s look at the example set by the high-end skincare brand Aesop:

 When developing a website, ensure that every element in it not only impresses your users, but also reflects your company identity through your choice of color scheme, images, typography, and content.

 Below are some points to remember when designing your website to help improve your digital branding: